retgits/wavefront-pod-inspector/README.md

 No worries, the avg heapster.pod.cpu.usage_rate is 0.802476 (which is less than 0.900000)
 ```

+When the output is above the threshold (when the alert text is displayed), the app also tries to update an environment variable setting in GitLab CI

 ## Use in GitLab CI

 To use the app in GitLab CI as part of a processing step

+Either use the textfile which is created

 ```bash
 if [ -f "alert" ]; then exit 1 && echo "alert"; else echo "Within range.
 Continuing!"; fi
 ```

+Or use the environment variable that was passed in.